top of page

 OFFICIAL BIOGRAPHY

-Hans Christian Aavik is the 1st prize winner of the 2022 Carl Nielsen International Violin Competition and recipient of the Usedom Prize.
-Named “One to Watch” by Gramophone, he is praised for his “probing intellect and curiosity” combined with “an extroverted charisma” (Bachtrack).
+Acclaimed Estonian violinist Hans Christian Aavik, is the First Prize winner of the 2022 Carl Nielsen International Competition and recipient of Germany’s Usedom Prize.
+Named “One to Watch” by Gramophone for his “effortless sounding virtuosity and tone,” he has quickly established himself as one of the leading young violinists of his generation.

 Upcoming events